eon01/hostFilter/README.md

 For contributions, please visit : https://github.com/eon01/hostFilter or send me an email .

 #Compatibility
-GNU bash, version 4.2.37(1)-release (GNU/Linux)
+GNU bash, version 4.2.37(1)-release (GNU/Linux).
-This script will not work if you will not install SED .
+This script will not work if you will not install SED.

 #Bugs
 This script is tested and works fine but in case of bug, run this command in root mode :